cuancrypto1/javascript-sdk/README.md

-# FloodGate SDK for JavaScript
+# Floodgate SDK for JavaScript

 ## Overview